- string

 Greater Than or Equals (>=)

-operator filters keys whose value is greater than or equal to the given literal.
+operator filters keys whose values are greater than or equal to the given literal.

 It is applicable to number values.